cyprich/Obsidian/School/VaCT.md

 VPC Peering

 - Connects two VPCs under the same Account
-- Can connect two networks in different region
+- Can connect two networks in different regions
+- As if they were in the same network
 - Only two VPCs
+- IPs cannot overlap

 Site-to-Site VPN Connection